MicrosoftDocs/win32/desktop-src/TaskSchd/trigger-repetition.md

 ---
 title: Trigger.Repetition property
-description: For scripting, gets or sets a value that indicates how often the task is run and how long the repetition pattern is repeated after the task is started. ms.assetid: '8c3c5cc8-64aa-4706-a00a-0218fc1ae62b'
+description: For scripting, gets or sets a value that indicates how often the task is run and how long the repetition pattern is repeated after the task is started. ms.assetid: 8c3c5cc8-64aa-4706-a00a-0218fc1ae62b
+keywords:
+- Repetition property Task Scheduler
-keywords: ["Repetition property Task Scheduler", "Repetition property Task Scheduler , Trigger object", "Trigger object Task Scheduler , Repetition property"]
+- Repetition property Task Scheduler , Trigger object
+- Trigger object Task Scheduler , Repetition property
 topic_type:
 - apiref
 api_name: